CALCIUM OXALATE UROLITHIASIS IN A

 considerably thickened, it would be wise to

-X-ray the bladder to see how many
+X-ray the bladder to see how many urinary

-urinary stones were present.
+stones were present.
 The owner consented.
-Calcium

-stones were not all removed should there be
+the bladder stones were not all removed

-a recurrence of difficulty in peeing.
+should there be a recurrence of difficulty

-Therefore, X-rays are advisable except in
+in peeing.
+Therefore, X-rays are advisable

-certain cases where the urinary stones were
+except in certain cases where the urinary

-so large that they were palpable.
-This is
+stones were so large that they were

-because the owner may want to reduce
+palpable.
+This is because the owner may want

-veterinary costs.
-Every test add up to the
+to reduce veterinary costs.
+Every test add

-high costs.
+up to the high costs.

 8. Surgery.
-In this case, 2
+In this case, 2 stones

-bladder incision had to be as small as
+the bladder incision had to be as small as

 possible.
 A big bladder incision would not